eldarrak/FLightR/README.md

 fLightR
 =======

-here there will be a source code for R package
+here there will be a source code for R package fLightR the package is far from the release...